 Home care provides help with daily living activities or supervision due to memory loss.
 Help with daily living activities could be for someone who could be "slowing down" and needs some support at home.
 Other people have illnesses or aging issues where they need more help with things like bathing, eating, dressing, going to the bathroom, and the like.

-The objective is to maintain independence for the individual in their own home environment.
+The objective is to maintain individual independence in their home environment.
 Being in familiar surroundings is critical for elderly happiness.

-- In some cases, a spouse or other family member or friend is providing care, but, at some point, they need a break or 'respite.'
-The temporary relief if an informal family caregiver is called "respite care."
+In some cases, a spouse or other family member or friend is providing care, but, at some point, they need a break or 'respite.'
+The temporary relief of an informal family caregiver is called "respite care."

-- When a spouse dies, this can be challenging for the senior and their family.
-The care recipient could be alone now and needs help around the clock, or could just feel lonely, or both.
+When a spouse dies, this can be challenging for the senior and their family.
+The care recipient could be alone now and need help around the clock, or feel lonely, or both.
 Adult children perhaps are not prepared to address this situation, and home caregivers can help.

 Vet Caregivers Before Hiring Them

-Bringing a caregiver into your home--and indeed a stranger--is not an easy decision.
+Bringing a caregiver into your home- and indeed, a stranger- is not easy.
 Take your time with this decision.
 Discuss the options with your family members, and of course, talk to your loved one who needs care.

 Be sure to vet caregivers carefully.
 Just because someone is a friend, don't assume they know about caregiving or your family situation.
 In fact, talk to a professional caregiving organization--several of them exist today--and learn more.